balaji-raman-r/assignment_agileintegration/agileintegration/assignment/xlate/README.md

 The application utilizes the Spring to load a Camel Context definition via a [camel-context.xml](src/main/resources/spring/camel-context.xml) file on the classpath.

-**IMPORTANT**: This project can run as a standalone application on your machine.
+**IMPORTANT**: This project runs as a standalone application on your machine.

 ## Building

-The example can be built with
+The project can be built with

     mvn clean install -DskipTests

 ### To execute the Unit Test Cases:

-You can also execute the test cases as follows.
+You can execute the test cases as follows.

-Obtain the project and enter the project's directory Build the project:
+Obtain the project and enter the project's directory.
+Execute the below command to run the test cases:

 ```
 $ mvn test